East Coast Trail Hiking Gear List

 • ETC Map set

-• Osprey Ultralight Zip Organizer, over night bags (x2)
+• Osprey Ultralight Zip Organizer, overnight bags (x2)

 • toiletries, toothbrush, toothpaste, toilet paper, deodorant and a small bottle of bug spray